Is a Motorcycle Classified As a Vehicle?

 In general, motorcycles and cars need to obey the same rules of the road.
 If there is any rule-breaking, for example, if a motorcyclist is speeding, they will receive the same fines as if the vehicle were a car or truck.
 However, seat belts are not required on motorcycles, and in most states, there are seatbelt laws.

 Motorcyclists may be required to wear a helmet in some states.
-Statistically, 40% of fatal motorcycle accidents involve riders that are not licensed properly, making proper licensure important to operate motorcycles safely.
+Statistically, 40% of fatal motorcycle accidents involve riders who are not licensed properly, making proper licensure important to operate motorcycles safely.

 Some laws are specific to motorcycles, such as two motorcycles are allowed to occupy a single lane.
 Some states also have laws that require motorcyclists to wear eye protection, such as Florida, West Virginia, Kentucky, and Indiana.